Simulator

 andspawn/heading

-that can be used to setup the initial pose.
-Note that if you use thesim_base.launch
+that can be used to setup the initial pose. -

-is set to true the spawn pose will be read from the files located infreicar_base/freicar_launch/spawn_positions
+is set to true the spawn pose will be read from the files located inbase/freicar_launch/spawn_positions

 depending on the map that is defined by the global parametermap_path